Get

 wasp on the wood

-Image By: Piqsels
+Image By: Ralphs_Fotos, Pixabay

 Final Thoughts

-A quick recap before you click away—grasshoppers are not toxic to dogs and your dog is very unlikely to become unwell after eating one or two.
+A quick recap before you click away—grasshoppers are not toxic to dogs, and your dog is very unlikely to become unwell after eating one or two.
 It’s not a good idea to let your dog eat a large number of grasshoppers, though, as they might end up with an upset stomach or a bezoar.
 Fortunately, it’s unlikely that your dog will chow down on a load of grasshoppers at once.

-If your dog has eaten a bug and has developed unusual symptoms including (but not limited to) more than one episode of diarrhea and/or vomiting, difficulty breathing, collapsing, drooling, weakness, or basically any other symptoms that are worrying you, please contact your vet for advice.
+If your dog has eaten a bug and has developed unusual signs, including (but not limited to) more than one episode of diarrhea and/or vomiting, difficulty breathing, collapsing, drooling, weakness, or basically any other symptoms that are worrying you, please contact your vet for advice.
 It’s always best to be on the safe side.

 See also: